RFID via AutoID Standard

 Working with RFID readers has long been characterized by manufacturer-specific protocols and connection types.
 With the OPC UA AutoID Companion Specification, this has now fundamentally changed.
 In the specification, communication with the reader is standardized and the communication protocol is set to OPC UA.
 Thus, manufacturer independence is achieved on the application side.

 The OPC Router implements the RFID part of the AutoID specification and is therefore able to easily connect compatible RFID readers and integrate them into industry 4.0 environments.
-AutoID compatible readers are available e.g. from Harting and Siemens.
+AutoID compatible readers are available e.g. from Harting, Siemens and TURCK.

 By the simple integration of RFID readers with the new standard, different systems can be fed with RFID data in a simple way and processes can be controlled more efficiently.